Thursday, November 22, 2018

 If no: why?

-Not frequently, because, unless I know and like the wine already, I prefer going to a store and looking around, look and read the labels, and get inspired on the moment.
-I worked as a Head Sommelier in restaurants and Store Manager/Wine Buyer for “cavistes” and boutique wine retail stores, so I have always been in contact with the bottles and I like to take my time, and be present within the store to look and touch the bottle, hesitate, think, read another labels, hesitate again, then finally make a decision between 2 bottles and usually end up buying both (or more).
-I’m kind of old school that way.
-I like the convenience of buying online, but I prefer to shop around and go with my feelings on the moment facing the bottles on the aisles.
-There is something very impersonal and sterile about buying online in my opinion, probably the lack of contact with the product but also the lack of chatting with the vendor to ask questions and more details about the wine (but that's just me).
+Not frequently, because unless I already know and like the wine, I prefer going to a store, looking around, reading the labels, and getting inspired in the moment.
+I worked as a Head Sommelier in restaurants and as a Store Manager/Wine Buyer for “cavistes” and boutique wine retail stores, so I have always been in close contact with the bottles.
+I like to take my time and be present within the store to look at and touch the bottles, hesitate, think, read another label, hesitate again, and then finally make a decision between two bottles, usually ending up buying both (or more).

 Buying Wine Online: A Risk or Not? by ©LeDomduVin 2018

 I’m not sure what it means, either people kept these wines for decades and started to resell them recently due to the increased value (x12 for some Lafite over the last 15 years and don't even get me started with DRC...), or there is a very lucrative business for the counterfeiters on the grey and the black markets.
-One may think that maybe the example of Rudy Kurniawan would have refrain counterfeiters, but it does not seem to be the case.
+One may think that maybe the example of Rudy Kurniawan would have deterred counterfeiters, but it does not seem to be the case.

 As stated previously above, unless I know well the online retailer and have previously done business with, and I have checked its integrity and background, and received high-resolution pictures and other needed details about the provenance, the previous owner, the conditions of storage, etc...
 I will seldom buy high-end wines online.